You didn’t miss last month’s prize-winning quiz, did you? You did??? What is wrong with you people! OK, here it is again….

 Um, Kelly, people will think that you’re married to Milton Berle!

+They will?
 Uncle Milty?
+Are you sure?
 I don’t think so!
 What about blues singer, Little Milton?

 You want to call your husband “Little Milton”?
-I don’t know, it seems, somehow, implausable.
+I don’t know, it seems, somehow, implausible.
 How about, “Dennis”?

-Sounds too much like “Dentist”, it might scare people off!
+Sounds too much like “Dentist”, it might scare people away!
 Ugh!
 Homeopathy is so tricky!

 Kelly, if it were easy, anyone could do it!
 How about…”Kermit”?